peerlinks/peerlinks/protocol.md

 participant of the channel gets unique "display path" (array of display names) starting from the root.

-The `link.expiration` is a Unix-time from Jan 1st 1970 00:00:00 UTC.
-The
-expiration date/time of the whole `chain` is the minimum of expirations of all links.
+The `link.valid_from` and `link.valid_to` are both Unix-times since Jan 1st 1970 00:00:00 UTC.
+The `valid_to` of the whole `chain` is the minimum of `valid_to` of all links.
+The `valid_from` is then the maximum of `valid_from` of all links.
 This mechanism ensures granularity of control over peers' ability to write new messages.
-The expiration of the chain MUST be checked against the `content.timestamp` (see constraints on `content.timestamp` above.)
+The validity of the chain MUST be checked against the `content.timestamp` (see constraints on `content.timestamp` above.)

 The `message.signature` MUST be generated using the private key that corresponds to the last public key in the chain, or the channel's private key if the chain